psychiatric-genomics-consortium/sex-stratified-depression/README.md

 A three column depression phenotype file (Family ID, Individuals ID, depression status (control = 1, case = 2)) is required in the working directory and will need to have the same filename as your imputed data with a .pheno suffix.
 A header row in the phenotype file is optional if you are planning to use PLINK for the GWAS, but regenie will require a header row (FID, IID, depression).

-The schematic below illustrates the analysis pipeline:
+The schematic below illustrates the analysis pipeline for the autosomal chromosomes:

 ![Image](https://github.com/psychiatric-genomics-consortium/sex-stratified-depression/blob/master/pipeline.png)